vohai2003/hdp_data_tutorials/tutorials/hdp/analyzing-social-media-and-customer-sentiment-with-apache-nifi-and-hdp-search/tutorial.md

 Great!
 Now Solr should be installed and running on your sandbox!

-Ensure that you can access the Solr UI by navigating to [http://sandbox.hortonworks.com:8983/solr/](http://sandbox.hortonworks.com:8983/solr/)
+Ensure that you can access the Solr UI by navigating to [http://sandbox-hdp.hortonworks.com:8983/solr/](http://sandbox-hdp.hortonworks.com:8983/solr/)

 ![Solr UI](assets/images/08_solr_ui.png)

-## Create a Twitter Application <a id="creating-a-twitter-application"></a>
+## Create a Twitter Application

 If you would rather not register your own Twitter application and use previous data, please head to the [next section](#analyze-and-search-data-with-solr) where you can download the sample dataset.